Apply for funding

 Large: projects over $5,000 which typically require a longer implementation timeline, high degree of stakeholder engagement and relationship development, collaboration across units, or aim to garner extended impact on the UW Campus.

-• Step 1: Letter of Intent (LOI), if approved…
+• Step 1: Submit a Letter of Intent (LOI), if approved…

-• Step 2: Full Proposal.
+• Step 2: Fill out a Full Proposal.

 • *Feasibility Studies: CSF requires large, multi-year infrastructure projects to conduct a feasibility study or submit a previously completed feasibility study with their application.